IMPROVING YOUR HOME & HEALTH

 If your family suffers from allergies, asthma or any other type of health issue you can help improve their symptoms by making changes in your home.
 While many people are happy to start Going Green and using eco-friendly products, the health benefits are huge.
 This is what many people don’t actually realize.

-The focus of this eBook is to show you simple ways that you can improve your home by using eco-friendly products while improving the health of your family.
+The focus of this article is to show you simple ways that you can improve your home by using eco-friendly products while improving the health of your family.

 The number of people suffering from allergies is enormous with 50 million sufferers living in the U.S. alone.
 The annual cost of allergies is set at $14.5 billion U.S. The spring and fall seasons are the worst for allergy sufferers with absenteeism rates soaring at these times of the year.